FELONY TAX EVASION

 Protecting Mississippi Taxpayers

 If you are facing federal tax evasion charges, the deck is stacked against you.
 The Government has unlimited resources to prosecute the claims.
 The Government can charge multiple counts to drive up the potential consequences to you.
-This makes choosing your lawyer one of the most important choices you will ever make.
+This makes choosing the right lawyer one of the most critical choices you will ever make.